-Health Maintenance Organization (HMO) plans require members to select a PCP to coordinate their care, but non-HMO plans recommend that members select a PCP.
+Depending on the HMO plan, members may be required to select a PCP to coordinated their care, but non-HMO plans recommend that members select a PCP.
 A PCP is usually from one of three disciplines:

 - Family physician A physician who specializes in the care of all members of a family regardless of age. - Internist A physician who specializes in internal medicine and gives nonsurgical treatment of medical conditions. - Pediatrician A physician who specializes in the development, care and diseases of children